Get insider access

 Whether you're an amateur or a professional graphic designer, choosing the best laptop for your needs can be challenging.
 You can easily overspend on a model with features you never use or a device unsuitable for such tasks, like a laptop with a poor-quality display.
 There are a couple of things to consider when buying a laptop.
 First and foremost, you want a high-resolution screen that's large enough to work comfortably, and you also want a screen that can display all the colors in the color space in which you work (sRGB, Adobe RGB, or DCI P3) so that you know your design is color-accurate.

 A good CPU will allow for a smoother experience when manipulating images or applying effects, and if you work on more complex 3D designs, a dedicated GPU may be necessary.
 Naturally, if you travel with your laptop, you want to look for something portable with enough battery life to get you through the day.
-The quality of the keyboard and touchpad are also important, and depending on your needs, you want to consider the port selection.
+The quality of the keyboard and touchpad is also important, and depending on your needs, you'll want to consider the port selection.

 1. Best Laptop For Graphic Design

 The best laptop for graphic design we've tested is the Apple MacBook Pro 14 (M3, 2023).
-Except for a new Space Black color, this 14-inch premium workstation is identical to its M2 predecessor design-wise.
-You still get a gorgeous Mini LED display, a comfortable keyboard, a gigantic haptic touchpad, and tons of ports.
-The display's factory calibration is near-perfect, so you can get right to work without any further calibration.
-The only thing that might be a dealbreaker is its lack of full Adobe RGB coverage, so it might not be ideal for those in print graphics.
+This 14-inch premium workstation offers a fantastic user experience with its gorgeous Mini LED display, a comfortable keyboard, a gigantic haptic touchpad, and tons of ports.
+The display's factory calibration is near-perfect, so you can get right to work without further calibration.
+The only drawback is its lack of full Adobe RGB coverage, which might be a dealbreaker for those in print graphics.
+Apple's M3 Pro/Max SoCs bring exceptional performance and offer up to 128GB of RAM, making it a fantastic choice for memory-intensive workflows like 3D modeling.
+The Apple MacBook Pro 16 (M3, 2023) is also a good choice if you want more screen space; it has better-sounding speakers but is more expensive and bulkier.

 See our review